Pierre-Romain Thionnet

-Pierre-Romain Thionnet (born 19 January 1994) is a French politician from National Rally.
-He was elected as a Member of the European Parliament in 2024.
+Pierre-Romain Thionnet (/fr/; born 19 January 1994) is a French politician of the National Rally (RN) who was elected a Member of the European Parliament (MEP) in 2024.

 Career

 Thionnet was a member of the Regional Council of Île-de-France.
 He was the chief of staff of Jordan Bardella.
 He was president of Rassemblement national de la jeunesse, the youth organization of the French National Rally.
 Thionnet was a candidate in Marne's 5th constituency in the 2022 French legislative election but was defeated in the second round by longstanding Member of Parliament Charles de Courson.

 He became a Member of the European Parliament in the 2024 European Parliament election.